Eadith/IAI-MuSe23-Humor/README.md

 ## Features

 For the multimodal features, please refer to [official support](https://www.muse-challenge.org/challenge/data).
-An extended of the visiual features (VTP) please see the extral_features folder.
-Please put the extral features in the same directory as the official features.
+An extension of the visual features (VTP).
+Please put the extra features in the same directory as the official features.
-The detail feature extractor for VPT refering to [this link](https://github.com/KMnP/vpt), APViT refering to [this link](https://github.com/youqingxiaozhua/APViT).
+The detail feature extractor for VPT referring to [this link](https://github.com/KMnP/vpt), APViT referring to [this link](https://github.com/youqingxiaozhua/APViT).

 ## Training
-This code support all the network structures and losses.
+This code supports all the network structures and losses.
 You need to adjust the `config.BASE_PATH` and model save path `config.OUTPUT_PATH` in `config.py` and training parameters in `main.py` file.
 Then you can first run the `main.py` to train five models with different seeds, and then run the `late_fusion.py` file to fuse the results.

 ## Contact
 If you have any problems or any further interesting ideas with this project, feel free to contact me (yangyangxu@mail.ustc.edu.cn or liqi@stu.ahu.edu.cn).